iiasa/message-ix-models/doc/water/index.rst

 .. warning::

-   The current reporting features only work for the global model
+   The current reporting features only work for the global model.

-.. automodule:: message_data.model.water.reporting
+.. automodule:: message_ix_models.model.water.reporting
    :members:

 Data, metadata, and config files
 ================================